 The Courses for Advanced Special Standing (CASS) are designed for individuals who would like to take a few courses and are not ready to enroll in an academic degree program.
 See Section 17 for specific course offerings.
 An individual may complete a maximum of nine credits of Courses for Advanced Special Standing.
 Upon completion of nine credits, the individual must either be admitted as a degree-seeking student at MUIH, or submit a letter of request to the Graduate Admissions Office to continue enrolling in individual courses along with the reasons for continuing in this status.

-The Courses for Advanced

-Special Standings application and

-accompanying documents must

-be submitted and approved by the

-Graduate Admissions Office by the

-desired trimester's application

-deadline.
-Registering as part of

-the Courses for Advanced Special

-Standing is subject to enrollment

-limits in the desired courses.
-Priority

-in the registration process will

-be given to MUIH degree-seeking

-students.
+The Courses for Advanced Special Standing application and accompanying documents must be submitted and approved by the Graduate Admissions Office by the desired trimester's application deadline.
+Registering as part of the Courses for Advanced Special Standing is subject to enrollment limits in the desired courses.